verifai-id-verification/react-native-sdk/README.md

 ### Document Filters

 We've also opened up the possibility to setup document filters via the react native bridge.
-Document filters allow you to cntrol which dcuments a uer can choose when using the manual flow of the SDK.
+Document filters allow you to control which dcuments a user can choose when using the manual flow of the SDK.
 More information about this is available in the documentation.